Create a Micronaut Application to Collect Metrics and Monitor Them on Google Cloud Monitoring

 implementation("io.micronaut.flyway:micronaut-flyway")

-Configuring multiple datasources is as simple.
+Configuring multiple datasources is as simple as enabling Flyway for each one.
 You can also specify directories that will be used for migrating each datasource.
 For more information, see Micronaut integration with Flyway.

 DROP TABLE IF EXISTS book;